hiddewie/OpenRailwayMap-vector/SETUP.md

   docker compose up --build --watch martin-proxy
   ```

-Go to `https://localhost` which should show the OpenRailwayMap over SSL, without browser warnings.
+The OpenRailwayMap is available on https://localhost, with SSL enabled and without browser warnings.

 ## Tests